-All my life I’ve been ashamed of my stammering and I’ve hated it.
+All my life I was ashamed of my stammering.
+I hated it.
 It depressed me to the point that I wouldn't go out for a whole week if I had to meet new people.

 The fear of speaking and meeting new people followed me through my secondary school years, 6th form and then university.
 My stammer shows up the most when I have to introduce myself to people.
-I stammer when I say my name — I found that the most embarrassing thing ever.
+I stammer when I say my name and I found that the most embarrassing thing ever, so I would avoid speaking to people I didn't know.
 How could I not even say my own name?
+I used to think.
 It really broke my heart.
-I felt so low and so useless.
-I would avoid speaking to people I didn’t know just so I didn’t have to introduce myself and stammer on my name.
+I felt so low.

-So many things I wanted to say and do and I couldn't because of my shame of my stammer.
+So many things I wanted to say and do and I couldn't because of the shame I had over my stammer.
 Something needed to give.

 Turning a corner

 This was my mindset till about a year ago.
-It got to the point for me where I felt my stammer was controlling me.
-So many things I wanted to say and do and I couldn't because of my shame of my stammer.
+It got to the point where I felt my stammer was controlling me.
+So many things I wanted to say and do and I couldn't because of the shame I had over my stammer.
 Something needed to give.
 I thought, let me try at least.
 Let me do some research and understand my stammer more.
-Through research and learning and applying new techniques, as well as connecting with people and being self-motivated, my stammer got better and I got more confident.
+Through research and learning and applying techniques, as well as connecting with people and being self-motivated, I got more confident.

 I've been able to push boundaries that I thought I'd never reach and now I speak in front of crowds of 1,000s of people.
 I'm currently a Prince's Trust ambassador, a motivational speaker and a youth worker.
 I got involved with the Prince's Trust after suffering from PTSD because of an attack when I was at university that left me with 14 stab wounds.
 I felt lost and hopeless and through the Prince's Trust I was given a mentor who helped me believe in myself again.
 This gave me the confidence to share my story and speak around the UK, empowering young people and mentoring them to be their best selves.